jd-vandenbor/AI-House-value-Predictor/README.md

 2. Select a performance measure.
 We will be using the Root Mean squared error.

-3. Downloaded the data set ans split it into two straitfied sets for training and test set
+3. Downloaded the data set ans split it into two stratfied sets for training and testing

 4. Cleaned up the data.
 -	Fill in missing values with the median
--	Converted text features to numbers features.
+-	Converted text features to numbers features .
+(Label binarizing).
 -	Implemented feature scaling.
 -	Created a pipeline that encapsulates all data cleaning